 The use of ICT enables children to implement their developing skills in English in a variety of ways.
-Younger children use ICT as a source of information and as a way of enabling them to present their completed work effectively.
-Older children access the internet when searching for information about a different part of the world, or when using desktop publishing to design a class newspaper.
-Children utilise the planning and proofreading tools in a word processor when checking their draft work.
-They are encouraged to use visual aids, such as still photographs and video, to develop understanding of narrative as well as the representation of information in nonfiction texts.
+Children use ICT as a source of information and as a way of enabling them to present their completed work effectively.
 We encourage all children to use ICT as a resource for learning, whenever it is appropriate.